minesh1291/Minesh1291.github.io/index.md

 * RNA-Seq data mining for identification of gene-set for melanoma survival prediction

-* Characterization of Glutaredoxin proteins in Monocots Presented at a conference of "3rd International Plant Physiology Congress: Challenges and Strategies in Plant Biology Research" jointly organized by Indian Society for Plant Physiology (ISPP), Jawaharlal Nehru University (JNU) and National Institute of Plant Genome Research (NIPGR) in 2015.
+* Characterization of Glutaredoxin proteins in Monocots

+  Presented at a conference of "3rd International Plant Physiology Congress: Challenges and Strategies in Plant Biology Research" jointly organized by Indian Society for Plant Physiology (ISPP), Jawaharlal Nehru University (JNU) and National Institute of Plant Genome Research (NIPGR) in 2015.

-* Development of Influenza Drug Resistance Database on the basis of Neuraminidase protein icon MSc Dissertation work under the guidance of Dr. Sarah Cherian (Scientist E) at National Institute of Virology, Pune, India in 2014.
+* Development of Influenza Drug Resistance Database on the basis of Neuraminidase protein

+  MSc Dissertation work under the guidance of Dr. Sarah Cherian (Scientist E) at National Institute of Virology, Pune, India in 2014.

 * SAR, Pharmacophore and Docking Studies of Aromatase Inhibitors for Therapeutic Application in Post-menopausal Diseases

   Project was carried out under the guidance of Dr. Ataul Islam at Bharati Vidyapeeth Deemed University , Pune, India and Presented at a conference on "Recent Advances in Computational Drug Design" jointly organized by the Indian Institute of Science (IISc) and Schrodinger in 2013.

-Development of alignment specific BLOSUM (BLOck SUbstitution Matrix) generator
+* Development of alignment specific BLOSUM (BLOck SUbstitution Matrix) generator

   Project was carried out under the guidance of Mrs. Preeti Chunarkar at Bharati Vidyapeeth Deemed University , Pune, India in 2013.

-Development of ORF finder and Translational Tool
+* Development of ORF finder and Translational Tool

   BSc Dissertation work carried out under the guidance of Mrs. Pratibha Chaurasia at Sardar Patel University , Vallabh Vidhyanagar, Gujarat, India in 2012.

-Reconstruction of Metabolic Network from Bacterial Genome Annotation
+* Reconstruction of Metabolic Network from Bacterial Genome Annotation

 Last updated on: 23rd May, 2016.